-With INTELLIGENCE FROM THE AFTERLIFE: Heaven-Sent Counsel on Consciousness, Creativity, and Love, Thomas Jacobson inspires hope by inviting us into a new awareness.
+With INTELLIGENCE FROM THE AFTERLIFE: Consciousness, Creativity, and Our Quest for Love, Thomas Jacobson inspires hope by inviting us into a new awareness.
 An awareness based on the reality of life after death—the survival of our Self beyond the grave.
 We are all eternal souls temporarily incarnated into this lifetime and born with fantastic potential and specific purpose.

 He begins with his own story.
 He openly admits his skeptical nature and how he searched for meaning and proof of life from the great beyond.
 He talks about the astonishing eleventh-hour contact received from the other side at the very moment he had decided to quit his search for meaning.
 Intelligence from the Afterlife is the memoir of a 'normal' human seeking the divine and becoming a trance medium in the process.

 What followed was an astounding and very public fifteen-year vocation as a trance medium for Spirit.

 Thomas shares with us the beautiful teachings received from "the spirit of light and love" through his mediumship—spiritually enlightening yet easily applied in daily life.
 He goes on to share what he learned about life and love while in a trance and Spirit speaking through him.

 From the teachings of Spirit, as well as his lessons learned from his inner work as a medium, Thomas defines consciousness and breaks it down to its soulful parts.
 Working with the reader, he reassembles them into a step by step prescription for spiritual satisfaction in the here and now of this world.
 A blueprint for personal fulfillment, a living of life from true Self.